cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

-An example of cross-compilation is given in the "WEBOTS_MODULES_PATH/projects/robots/e-puck/controllers/e-puck_cross-compilation " subdirectory of your Webots directory.
+An example of cross-compilation is given in the "WEBOTS\_MODULES\_PATH/projects/robots/e-puck/controllers/e-puck\_cross- compilation " subdirectory of your Webots directory.

 #### Cross-compilation issues on Linux 64 bit